docksey/QuickDockerWebserver/README.md

     -e VIRTUAL_PORT=9000 \
     portainer/portainer-ce --admin-password-file='/tmp/poop.txt'
 ```
-Deploy websites
+## Deploy websites
 Create a directory on the host machine /websites.
-Under this directory, you'll keep the local git repos and a single dockerfile.
+CD to this directory and create a single dockerfile with the following contents:
 ```
 FROM ubuntu
 RUN apt-get update